Microsoft-Web/HOL-ASPNETWebAPI/HOL.md

 	</form>
 	````

-1. Within the script element in the document's head, add the following code to handle button-click events, which will post the data to the Web API using an HTTP POST call.
+1. Within the script element at the botton of the document, add the following code to handle button-click events, which will post the data to the Web API using an HTTP POST call.

 	````JavaScript